-The government of Québec made several changes in June 2011 to the legislative and regulatory framework for oil and gas production.
+The government of Québec made several changes in June 2011 to the legislative and regulatory framework for oil and gas exploration and production.
 The adoption of Bill 18, an Act to limit oil and gas activities, introduced three changes aimed at:

-- banning oil and gas activity on islands in the river and estuary portion of the St. Lawrence; - exempting holders of exploration licences from performing the work required under the Mining Act for up to three years from the introduction of the legislation; and - extending the validity of all exploration licences in Québec for the same period as the moratorium.
+- banning oil and gas activity on islands in the river and estuary portions of the St. Lawrence; - exempting holders of exploration licenses from performing the work required under the Mining Act until June 2014; and extending the validity of all exploration licenses in Québec for the same period as the work exemption.